zeta-chain/protocol-contracts-ton/README.md

 The payload for `op withdrawal (200)` is the following:

 ```
-recipient:MsgAddr amount:Coins seqno:uint32
+op:uint32 recipient:MsgAddr amount:Coins seqno:uint32
 ```

 #### External message signature flow:

-Let’s simplify the input as `["signature", "payload_hash", "payload_data"]`:
+1. Calculate the hash of the payload cell: `payload_hash` = `sha256(payload_data)`

-- With `signature + payload_hash`, we can derive the signer's public key -> check that the message comes from TSS.
+2. Recover ECDSA public key from the signature.
+Derive sender's EVM address from the public key.
-- By having `payload_hash + payload_data`, we can check that the payload is **exactly** the same as the one that was signed.
+3. Check that the message comes from TSS address.
-- Otherwise, the sender could take any valid `signature + payload_hash`, append an **arbitrary payload**, and execute the contract on behalf of TSS (e.g. "withdraw 1000 TON to address X").
+4. Route the payload to the corresponding operation code.